kti25/SQL/README.md

 Filtering: Use a "Where" statement https://www.w3schools.com/sql/sql_and_or.asp

-Using functions in SQL: https://www.w3schools.com/sql/sql_ref_sqlserver.asp aggregate functions cannot be used in a Group By statement.
+Using functions in SQL: https://www.w3schools.com/sql/sql_ref_sqlserver.asp aggregate functions cannot be used in a where statement.

-Set orders by: use the Order by statment
+Order the data descending or ascending by a particular metric: use the Order by statment

+Get rid of dublicate values: use the Group By Statement

 Good to reference: https://stackoverflow.com be careful as there are small differences in sql types.
 We will be using postregsql